Digital Supply Chain

 • Implanted Device:

-• The smart implant features advanced sensors that continuously track vital health metrics, including heart rate, blood pressure, temperature, and fluid levels.
+• The smart implant is equipped with advanced sensors that continuously monitor vital health metrics, including heart rate, blood pressure, temperature, and fluid levels.

-• These sensors are designed to operate with minimal power consumption to ensure long-term functionality.
+• These sensors are engineered for minimal power consumption to ensure long-term operational reliability.

 2. Data Transmission: